kaidez/kaidez.github.io/_posts/2018-10-31-rejecting-javascript-frameworks.md

 </blockquote>
 I don't know if the build process is "more complex" but I think it's more complex than it was before.
 And Welch's response to the comment was proper: it terms of the complexity, "it depends on what you're building."

-Regardless, this is current state of JavaScript development.
+This is current state of JavaScript development.
+The language is used to create both web <em>and</em> native apps, both of which need complex functionality that can be efficiently created libs and frameworks.